section-engineering-education/engineering-education/content/articles/using-a-hard-margin-vs-soft-margin-in-support-vector-machines/index.md

 - [Hard Margin and Soft Margin comparisons.](#hard-margin-and-soft-margin-comparisons)

 ### Overview on support vector machines
-It is possible to utilize Vector Machines for both classification and regression.
+It is possible to utilize vector machines for both classification and regression.
 Vector Machines are a powerful machine learning method.
 Because it has such a significant impact, the kind of margin we employ to solve a problem must be carefully considered.
-When doing SVM calculations, this section of the course will discuss the distinctions between the use of a hard margin and the use of a soft margin.
+When performing SVM calculations, this section of the course will discuss the distinctions between the use of a hard margin and the use of a soft margin.

 These are the benefits of using this technique:
 - SVM works effectively whenever we have a clear difference between classes.